For Immediate Release

-Research published in Health Affairs shows that insurance coverage and reimbursement for specialty medications varies substantially, finding that only 15.9 percent of drug coverage policies were consistent across the largest U.S. commercial health plans.
-Less than half (48 percent) of all drug coverage decisions were consistent across 75 percent of health plans, according to the study by the National Pharmaceutical Council (NPC) and the Center for the Evaluation of Value and Risk in Health at Tufts Medical Center.
+(July 9, 2018, Washington, DC)—A new study published in the July issue of Health Affairs shows that insurance coverage and reimbursement for specialty medications varies substantially, finding that only 15.9 percent of drug coverage policies are consistent across the largest U.S. commercial health plans.
+Less than half (48 percent) of all drug coverage decisions are consistent across the majority of health plans, according to the study by the National Pharmaceutical Council and the Center for the Evaluation of Value and Risk in Health, Tufts Medical Center.

-Study results were generated through a systematic review of coverage decisions contained within the Tufts Medical Center Specialty Drug Evidence and Coverage Database, which includes policies issued by 17 of the largest 20 commercial health plans for the most common specialty medications.
-The database includes how and when health plans cover the drugs, the evidence health plans cited in their policies, drug-level information (e.g., whether the drug has a black box safety warning), and whether the drug is a physician- or self-administered drug.
+Study results were generated through a systematic review of coverage decisions contained within the Tufts Medical Center Specialty Drug Evidence and Coverage (SPEC) Database, which includes the most common policies for specialty medications issued by 17 of the largest U.S. 20 commercial health plans.

 The National Pharmaceutical Council is a health policy research organization dedicated to the advancement of good evidence and science, and to fostering an environment in the United States that supports medical innovation.
 Founded in 1953 and supported by the nation's major research-based pharmaceutical companies, NPC focuses on research development, information dissemination and education on the critical issues of evidence, innovation and the value of medicines for patients.
 For more information, visit www.npcnow.org and follow NPC on Twitter @npcnow.